 Clough Tavern Farm is one of the oldest and historically significant properties in Canterbury, NH.
 1734 Thomas Clough received a land grant from King George III of England in exchange for building and operating a saw and grist mill on the grant’s property’s brook.
 The ell was built first in 1743 and the big house circa 1777.

-Operating as a sustainable agriculture business, crops and animals are raised using organic and humane practices.
-The diverse choice of garlic, an endangered heritage breed of sheep, chickens, rotational grazing, hayed pastures and managed forestland was first made because each crop or animal complements the others, supports the land, kitchen and the family’s well-being while providing the highest quality products to our families and customers.
+Operating as a sustainable agriculture business, the crops and animals are raised using organic and humane practices.
+The diverse choice of garlic, an endangered heritage breed of sheep, some chickens, rotational grazing, hayed pastures and managed forestland was first made because each crop or animal complements the others, supports the land, kitchen and the family’s well-being while providing the highest quality products to our families and customers.

 History tells us that change is inevitable but, our goal remains that the farm is loved, productive and preserved.